Report: Supreme Court draft suggests Roe could be overturned - NewsBreak

 Alito, in the draft, said the court can't predict how the public might react and shouldn't try.
 “We cannot allow our decisions to be affected by any extraneous influences such as concern about the public’s reaction to our work,” Alito wrote in the draft opinion, according to Politico.

-People on both sides of the issue gathered outside the Supreme Court waving signs and chanting on a balmy spring night, following the release of the Politico report, and again on Tuesday.
+People on both sides of the issue quickly gathered outside the Supreme Court waving signs and chanting on a balmy spring night, following the release of the Politico report.

+Reaction was swift from elected officials in Congress and across the country.

-In a joint statement from Congress' top two Democrats, Schumer and House Speaker Nancy Pelosi said, “If the report is accurate, the Supreme Court is poised to inflict the greatest restriction of rights in the past fifty years — not just on women but on all Americans.”
+In a joint statement from Congress' top two Democrats, House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer said, “If the report is accurate, the Supreme Court is poised to inflict the greatest restriction of rights in the past fifty years — not just on women but on all Americans.”

 New York Gov. Kathy Hochul, also a Democrat, said people seeking abortions could head to New York.
 “For anyone who needs access to care, our state will welcome you with open arms.
 Abortion will always be safe & accessible in New York,” Hochul said in a tweet.